-- Eggs – or vegan option! as hubby is vegan I tested this sweet potato brownies paleo recipe with chia gel as well.
-Both works! but if you use chia gel see recipe note below.
-The batter is a bit drier and you must add 1/2 cup dairy free milk to your recipe to make it work.
+- Eggs – or vegan option!
+As hubby is vegan, I tested this sweet potato brownies paleo recipe with chia gel as well.
+Both works!
+But if you use chia gel, see the recipe note below.
+The batter is a bit drier, and you must add 1/2 cup dairy-free milk to your recipe to make it work.
 See below how to make chia egg.

 An easy brownie recipe

-All my family ask for more and loves this.
+All my family asks for more and loves this.
 I hope you will enjoy it too!

 - 1 small sweet potato puree 1/2 cup sweet potato puree

-- 1/3 cup Maple Flavored Sugar-Free Syrup or liquid sweetener of choice like maple syrup or honey
+- ⅓ cup Sugar-free flavored maple syrup or liquid sweetener of choice like maple syrup or honey

 - 1 cup unsweetened cocoa powder